christophebedard/christophebedard.github.io/about/index.md

 comments: false
 ---

-I'm Christophe <a title="bé-dar, bay-dar, IPA: /be.daʁ/" style="text-decoration: underline #000 dotted;">Bédard</a>, an M.A.Sc. graduate in Computer Engineering from Polytechnique Montréal who is passionate about robotics and systems performance.
+I'm Christophe <span title="bé-dar, bay-dar, IPA: /be.daʁ/" style="text-decoration: underline #000 dotted;">Bédard</span>, an M.A.Sc. graduate in Computer Engineering from Polytechnique Montréal who is passionate about robotics and systems performance.
 My interests include performance analysis & debugging of distributed systems in robotics.
 I also have a B.Eng. in Computer Engineering and a B.Eng. in Mechanical Engineering.

-From 2014 to 2019, I was involved in [Élikos](https://elikos.ca/), an engineering student design team working on autonomous drones.
+From 2014 to 2019, I was involved in Élikos, an engineering student design team working on autonomous drones.
-We competed in mission 7 of the [International Aerial Robotics Competition](http://www.aerialroboticscompetition.org/) at Georgia Tech in Atlanta, USA.
+We competed in mission 7 of the [International Aerial Robotics Competition](http://aerialroboticscompetition.org/) at Georgia Tech in Atlanta, USA.
 The goal was to autonomously interact with roombas on the ground in order to guide them to a goal line.
 That had to be done while avoiding obstacles and without any external position sensor.
 In 2015, with a custom platform, my team ranked first in North America for demonstrating autonomous tracking and following of a ground robot.